PlaceOS/docs/reference/system-requirements.md

 - Clusters: 1
 - Regions: 1
-- Availability Zones: 3 or more
+- Availability Zones: 1 or more (3 recommended)
 - Nodes: 3 or more
 - Minimum node size:
   - 4 cores